augustss/verse-semantics/Book/docs/04_functions.md

 # Invalid: cannot mix tuple variable with named arguments
 # Calculate(Args, ?C := 5)  # ERROR
 ```

-Named parameters **can** appear inside tuple parameter structures when destructuring—see [Named Parameters in Tuple Destructuring](#named-parameters-in-tuple-destructuring) below for details.

-### Tuple Parameter Destructuring

 Functions can destructure tuple parameters directly in the parameter list, allowing you to extract tuple elements inline without manual indexing: